Published on October 19, 2014

-Last-minute cramming can easily lead to burn outs and stress, since it means you’re pushing yourself to learn a lot in a short period of time.
+Last-minute cramming can easily lead to burnout and stress since it means you’re pushing yourself to learn a lot in a short period of time.
 Even worse, cramming can affect your performance and your exam/assignment results.

 For every 1-2 hours of study that you do, take a 5-15 minute break.
 Regular breaks ensure that your mind is given ample time to rest and reflect on the information you are taking in.
 It also creates brain breathing room!

-Getting the right amount of rest and sleep is essential to prevent burnouts.
+Getting the right amount of rest and sleep is essential to prevent burnout.
 Lack of sleep/rest can hamper your cognitive functioning, making it harder to actually study and learn.
-It can also lead to exhaustion, fatigue, frustration and of course, burning out.
+It can also lead to exhaustion, fatigue, frustration, and of course, burning out.

 Eating a healthy diet is essential for good brain and body performance.
 Binging or eating lots of junk food can lead to lethargy and a decrease in your studying motivation.